rdangdev/Automatic-Whiteboard-Rubber/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Creative Commons Attribution Share Alike 4.0 International.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->